ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 #### Withdrawal

-[Highload Wallet v3](/v3/documentation/smart-contracts/contracts-specs/highload-wallet#highload-wallet-v3): v3 is the latest solution on TON Blockchain and the gold standard for jetton withdrawals.
+[Highload wallet v3](/v3/documentation/smart-contracts/contracts-specs/highload-wallet#highload-wallet-v3): v3 is the latest solution on TON Blockchain and the gold standard for jetton withdrawals.
 It enables batched withdrawals.

 [Batched withdrawals](https://github.com/toncenter/examples/blob/main/withdrawals-jettons-highload-batch.js): Allow multiple withdrawals to be processed in batches, ensuring fast and cost-effective transactions.